BOPOHOB/Breadth-first-search/README.md

 ![field](https://raw.githubusercontent.com/BOPOHOB/Breadth-first-search/master/img/start.png)

 The question of riddle is stack all stars in field to sigle line.
-One of the possible olutions is follow:
+One of the possible solutions is follow:

 ![solution movie](https://raw.githubusercontent.com/BOPOHOB/Breadth-first-search/master/img/movie.gif)